January 12

 the Estrella Consort : A Celebration of Sonorities, Fall Tour

-9/8: Lutkin Hall at Northwestern University, Evanston, IL, USA
+9/8: Lutkin Hall at Northwestern University, Evanston, USA

-9/9: School of Music at University of Illinois - Chicago, IL, USA
+9/9: School of Music at University of Illinois - Chicago, USA

 9/11: Western Michigan University, Kalamazoo, MI, USA